 Another procedural technique that is often considered is a pre-hearing meeting between both experts.
 Although not appropriate in all arbitrations, the idea is that such meetings may facilitate the identification of areas of disagreement that can be narrowed through more informal discussions or areas of agreement that have not been clearly identified or realised.
 Prior to any such meetings, the experts’ communication is likely to have been limited to the exchange of written expert reports, and they may feel like they are ‘writing’ past each other.
 Sitting down together in an effort to identify and understand the basis for any disagreements may prove to be extremely valuable.

-If such a meeting is agreed by the parties or directed by the tribunal, it is important to arrange the procedure in advance so both experts – and the parties and their counsel – have a common understanding of how the meeting will occur.
+If such a meeting is agreed by the parties or directed by the tribunal, it is important to arrange the procedure in advance so that both experts – and the parties and their counsel – have a common understanding of how the meeting will proceed.
 Advance preparation can also maximise the likelihood that the meeting is productive.
 When to schedule the meeting, or indeed how many meetings to arrange, are important first steps that depend on the circumstances of the case.

 Frequently, the parties agree or the tribunal directs that such meetings will occur on a without prejudice basis, with the objective to foster open discussion.
 However, it is not uncommon for such meetings to be viewed as an unwanted exercise by some and a distraction from more pressing demands, such as hearing preparation if the hearing is scheduled to follow closely thereafter.
 In considering whether to hold such meetings, and if so when, it is important to avoid disrupting this hearing preparation by the experts, which can be extensive.
 Ideally, time will be built into the procedural schedule in advance to avoid unnecessary disruption.

 Often, the question arises whether the experts should meet with or without the presence of counsel.
 There are pros and cons to both approaches, but in either case the role of the expert and the purpose of the meeting must be clearly defined and clearly understood.
 Experts are not authorised by the clients that have engaged them to settle aspects of the dispute or to make binding commitments; rather, the experts have been engaged to assist the parties and the tribunal in understanding the damages aspects of the case.
 They cannot formally resolve the issues on behalf of the parties because they do not represent the parties in that capacity.